Racial formation theory: History

-Origin of racism as a justification for ethnocentrism
+Racism as a justification for ethnocentrism

 Omi and Winant argue that the concept of race developed gradually and was created to justify and explain inequality and genocide that is characteristic of European colonization.
 The expropriation of property, the denial of political rights, the introduction of slavery and other forms of coercive labor, as well as outright extermination, all presupposed a worldview which distinguished European – children of God, human beings, etc. – from "others".
 Such a worldview was needed to explain why some should be "free" and others enslaved, why some had rights to land while others did not.
 Race and the interpretation of racial differences were central factors in that worldview.

 The need for a justification for institutionalized racial discrimination led to the "biological essentialist" framework.
 In this framework, White European Americans were viewed as being born inherently superior.
 Religious debates also flared over the role of race in definitions of humanity: "Arguments took place over creation itself, as theories of polygenesis questioned whether God had made only one species of humanity ('monogenesis')."

 In their book Racial Formation, Omi and Winant present race as a relatively recent phenomenon in the United States.
 They describe how race becomes established in social consciousness, even without anyone having an explicit intention to perpetuate it:

 Everybody learns some combination, some version, of the rules of racial classification, and of their own racial identity, often without obvious teaching or conscious inculcation.
 Race becomes 'common sense' – a way of comprehending, explaining, and acting in the world.

-Race was legitimated through science
+Scientific legitimacy

 There was also a scientific preoccupation with the idea of race.
 Throughout the 19th and 20th centuries in particular, some of the most respected scientists of the time took up the question of racial superiority.
 Many of them concluded that White Europeans were, in fact, superior based on studies on everything from cranial capacity to social Darwinism.

 This scientific debate was not, however, a purely academic one.
 It was a central icon of public fascination, often in the popular magazines of the time.
 Even today, scientists are still working on finding a genetic basis for racial categorization.
 None of these efforts has been successful in defining race in an empirical and objective way.

 Racial formation theory examines race as a dynamic social construct with inherent structural barriers, ideologies and individual actions, whereas the biological essentialist understands individual deficiency as the basis for racial marginalization and oppression.